jwtk/jjwt/README.md

 ### 0.6

-#### Enforce JWT Values when Parsing
+#### Enforce JWT Claims when Parsing

-We added the ability to set expectations when parsing a JWT which ensures particular claims having particular values.
+You can now enforce that JWT claims have expected values when parsing a compact JWT string.

 For example, let's say that you require that the JWT you are parsing has a specific `sub` (subject) value, otherwise you may not trust the token.
 You can do that by using one of the `require` methods on the parser builder: